What is a Supply Chain

 Adding and Maintaining GLNs:

-When you create a new GLN, you can associate this new GLN with the GLN it is replacing.
-For example, when a company closes an existing distribution center, and opens a new distribution center, serving the same purpose, it can associate the GLN of the new distribution center with the GLN of the former distribution center.
+When you create a new GLN, you can associate this new GLN with one or more GLNs that this new GLN is replacing.
+For example, a company is closing two existing distribution centers, and opening a single new distribution center to serve the same purpose; it can associate the GLN of the new distribution center with the two former GLNs, for internal purposes.
 Follow these steps to replace the GLN:

-1. When entering the new GLN, type the “former” 13-dight GLN in the Replaces GLN field.
+1. When entering the new GLN, type the “former” 13-digit GLN in the Replaces GLN field.
+If you want to enter another GLN that is being replaced, click the Add another GLN to be replaced link.
+You can enter up to 10 GLNs.

 2. Click Save Draft or Publish GLN.